nanvel/blog/2014/12/handle-errors-in-tornado-application.md

 >
 > Doug Hellmann, Python Exception Handling Techniques

-After few false steps, seems like, I found the right way to handle errors in tornado application.
+After a few false steps, seems like, I found the right way to handle errors in a tornado application.

 Main points:

-- use tornado.web.HTTPError exception as parent for ApplicationException we will use to return our application custom errors (like "user was not found" or "specified age is out of allowed boundaries")
+- use ApplicationException(inherited from tornado.web.HTTPError) exception to return the application custom errors (like "user was not found" or "specified age is invalid")
-- override tornado.web.RequestHandler.write_error so it will return errors in json format
+- override tornado.web.RequestHandler.write_error, make it return errors in json format

 See [my question on stackoverflow](http://stackoverflow.com/questions/26371051/better-way-to-handle-errors-in-tornado-request-handler/26392743).